-Create histograms, boxplots, dotplots, and normal probability plots for one or up to five quantitative variables on the same axis scales for easy comparison.
-Allows for great customization of graph appearance.
+Create histograms, boxplots, dot plots, and normal probability plots for up to five quantitative variables on the same axis for easy comparison.
+Allows for customization of graph appearance.
 Enter data manually, use preloaded data from the text, or generate random data using a variety of distributions.

 Create customizable scatterplots and residual plots from bivariate data.
 Perform linear regression on the data.
-Data can be added manually or copied-and-pasted from spreadsheets, you can randomly generate points, or you can use the click-to-add feature to add or remove data points.
+Data can bye typed, copied-and-pasted from spreadsheets, randomly generate points, or added to the graph by clicking.

 Generate simulated sample proportions from a population of either infinite or known finite size to explore the sampling distribution of the sample proportion.

 Simulate many confidence intervals for a population proportion using a variety of techniques and parameters and explore the capture rate of the confidence intervals over time.

 Generate and display sampling distributions of many different quantiative statistics (or even make your own!) from a population of your choice, including a variety of randomly generated options.

 Simulate confidence intervals for a population mean using a wide variety of techniques, from a population of your choice.
 Explore how different populations and interval techniques affect the capture rate and interval width.

 Show the relationship between the "true" sampling distribution and the "hypothesis" sampling distribution for proportion hypothesis tests, and use that to explore the likelihood of Type I and Type II errors and the power of the test.